-We took a radical approach when we built our graph visualization toolkit for React developers, and ReGraph is one of the few state-driven graph visualization solutions on the market.
+We took a radical approach when we built our React graph visualization toolkit, ReGraph.
+As a result, it’s one of the few state-driven solutions for building React network graphs on the market.

 All of the information in a declarative application is held in a central place called state.
 To update the application, we just need to update that state.